 An Ancient Abolitionist

-We don’t know for certain why the first Christians did not immediately condemn the slave system, but we know that in the fourth century Gregory of Nyssa (AD 335-395), a bishop in Cappadocia, vehemently attacked the entire institution.
+We don’t know for certain why the first Christians were silent on this issue, but we know that in the fourth century Gregory of Nyssa (AD 335-395), a bishop in Cappadocia, vehemently attacked the entire institution of slavery.
 In his Fourth Homily on Ecclesiastes, Gregory says:

 So, when someone turns the property of God into his own property and arrogates dominion to his own kind, so as to think himself the owner of men and women, what is he doing but overstepping his own nature through pride, regarding himself as something different from his subordinates . . .
 You condemn man to slavery, when his nature is free and possesses free will, and you legislate in competition with God, overturning his law for the human species.
 The one made on the specific terms that he should be the owner of the earth, and appointed to government by the Creator—him you bring under the yoke of slavery, as though defying and fighting against the divine decree.